stephanepechard/autodc/README.md

         },
     ]

-For every machine you have, just set the local IP address, the corresponding user name and the directory you want the pictures to be transferred in.
+For every machine you have, set the local IP address, the corresponding user name and the directory you want the pictures to be transferred in.
 BE CAREFUL to specify a directory that is into the user's `/home` directory.

+If you just need to install it on the current machine, just type:

+    mkdir -p ~/bin && cp autodc.py ~/bin && sudo cp 100-autodc.rules /etc/udev/rules.d/

 Supported cameras
 -----------------
-1285 camera identities were taken from the file `/lib/udev/rules.d/60-libgphoto2-2.rules` of [Debian](http://debian.org) package [libgphoto2](http://packages.debian.org/wheezy/libgphoto2-2).
+**1285** camera identities were taken from the file `/lib/udev/rules.d/60-libgphoto2-2.rules` of [Debian](http://debian.org) package [libgphoto2](http://packages.debian.org/wheezy/libgphoto2-2).